Mount Bethel Poodles,

 Puppies are well socialized with people, animals, sounds, and experiences.
 We strive to provide appropriate stimulation for each puppy according to their development.
 This includes frequent walks outside, visiting our other pets, and playing with different kinds of toys.
 We bring our pups out for visits to Petsmart, Tractor Supply, Home Depot, Lowes, Local parks and classes. (public places where pets are permitted) We also schedule age appropriate supervised play dates for the puppies that are in our care until they go home.

 We begin potty training when puppies are 3-weeks-old by using a puppy litter.
 We also incorporate positive training while the puppies are young in such a way that the puppies don't even know they are receiving obedience training.
 We keep it fun.
 As maturing puppies stay with us we continue obedience training and they learn more and more the longer they are with us.
+Crate Training begins at 9 to 12 weeks of age if the puppies are still with us and have not already been placed in their new homes.

 We temperament test using the Volhard tool to help us pair puppies to the right home.
 This helps for each puppy and family to come to a great match for each other.